leschenkos/Slava-FROG/readme.txt

 a generic spectrum data file format that is accepted by the program should have .txt or .dat extension, and the two-column structure with the first column being wavelength in nm and the second column being intensity

-Do not use 'parallel' optional box if you are not sure that you really need it (it runs multigrid algorithm using multiprocessing).
-Python, after one of updates in 2020, started automatically parallelizing map() function; thus, 'parallel' options seems to be unnecessary any more